juliachanb/juliachanb.github.io/pages/portfolio.md

 [Go to larger project](https://www.revealnews.org/episodes/from-a-to-zika/)

-*Working with a template in Audition, I used audio from our radio promos and episode art to produce an quick – and beautiful – "audiogram" for our social channels.*
+*Working with a template in Audition, I used audio from our radio promos and episode art to produce a quick – and beautiful – "audiogram" to use on our social channels.*

 ---